tbali0524/cg-ai/README.md

 * install `php` and [Composer](https://getcomposer.org/)
 * run `composer install`
-* lint with `composer qa` as needed
+* optional: lint with `composer qa` as needed
-    * tools are NOT listed in `composer.json` as dev dependencies.
+    * PHP dev tools (phpcs, php-cs-fixer, phpstan), are NOT listed in `composer.json` as dev dependencies.
 Instead, the commands must be available in the `PATH`.
 * copy `.env.example` to `.env`
 * edit `.env`, add your OpenAI API key
 * copy your php puzzle solution source files to `php/`, follow the naming convention.